etzelm/consistent-graph-store-api/APISpec.md

 <pre>
 {
-      "msg" : "error",
+      "msg": "error",
-      "error" : "service is not available"
+      "error": "service is not available"
 }
 </pre>